Types of Electric Guitars: A Guide for Beginners

 That’s also why it is reasonable for a player to own many types of electric guitars.
 Each is meant for a certain style or vibe, and having a deep palette to work with gives a musician more choices when it comes to perfectly nailing a certain tone.

-Note: If you are still a little confused when it comes to your understanding of guitar specs you may wish read up on basic terminology and definitions.
+Note: If you are still a little confused when it comes to understanding guitar terms and specs you may wish read up on basic terminology and definitions.

 Solid-body electric guitars are the most common style on the market today.
 The first widely-available solid-body electric was the Fender Broadcaster, which later evolved into the Telecaster.
 It was super simple compared to other electrified instruments that came before it, and the basic design premise continues on in every solid-body instrument to this day.